 - Jet: no membership fee; free shipping on min. orders; only for non-perishables

-- Walmart: schedule pickup; delivery available in some areas; in-store prices
+- Walmart: schedule pickup; delivery available in some areas (with new “Unlimited Delivery” option in some cities); in-store prices

 - FreshDirect: limited service area; free delivery with paid membership